Whether it’s brushing those teeth after they finally arrive or waiting for them to come in, baby teeth sure cause a lot of trouble!

 - Biting more than usual

-Your baby will become a vampire!
+This teething symptom wii turn your baby into a vampire!
 Bite, bite, bite on anything from plastic spoons, to toys to your breast!
 I find that Griffin likes hard plastic things to chew on the best.
 Of course, there’s a plethora of teething toys on the market which may also help.

 - Excessive drool